 When the potential hazard cannot be removed, replaced, or enclosed, the next best approach is a barrier to exposure or, in the case of air contaminants, local exhaust ventilation to remove the contaminant from the workplace.

-Both the use of barriers and ventilation may still potentially expose employees to hazard even in normal operations.
+Both the use of barriers and ventilation may still potentially expose employees to hazards even in normal operations.
 Consequently, these controls should be used only in conjunction with other types of controls, such as safe work practices designed specifically for the site condition and/or PPE.
 Examples include:

 With the release of ANSI Z10-2012, "Warnings" has been promoted to its own hierarchy level.
 Previously this control method was considered an administrative control.
 Warnings do not prevent exposure to a hazard, but they do provide a visual or audible indicator to warn people of potential danger.

 Warnings can be either visual, audible, or both.
 They may also be tactile.
 Some examples of warnings are: